The Nest

 Accepting Professional/Retail Space in a Residential Property

 Responding to broker feedback, the RLS will now accept listings for professional and retail units within residential properties.
-Listings of such units in residential properties of five teams or less must comply with the “Simultaneity Rule” of the UCBA’s Article I, Section 5.
+Listings of such units in five-team or fewer residential properties must comply with the “Simultaneity Rule” of the UCBA’s Article I, Section 5.

-The RLS will add new data fields to define residential properties further to specify these units.
-Fields are Mixed-Use, Retail, Professional, and Office.
+The RLS will add new data fields to define residential properties and specify these units further.
+The fields are Mixed-Use, Retail, Professional, and Office.

 Loosening Restrictions on “Opted-Out” Listings

 In real estate, there are Opt-Out listings that the Owner chooses not to submit to the RLS.
-The listing broker is required to fill out an Opt-Out form to the RLS.
+The listing broker must fill out an Opt-Out form for the RLS.

 The listing brokers can now share the Opt-Out listings with other brokers through personal one-to-one emails or phone calls.